ONSdigital/zebedee/README.md

 - On the home screen create a new collection.
 - Click `Create/edit` on the Collection Details screen.

 If everything is working correctly you should now see the the ONS website displayed in the right hand pane.
+_Congratulattions_ :tada:!
+Advanced to GO collect £200 :dollar:

-If not ask someone from the dev team to help  troubleshoot.
+Otherwise :violin: kindly ask someone from the dev team to help troubleshoot.

 [1]: https://github.com/ONSdigital/babbage